-The CEE Department is currently conducting a search for an Assistant Professor (Tenure Track) in Structural Engineering.
+The CEE Department is currently conducting a search for an Assistant Professor (Tenure Track) in Geotechnical Engineering.
 Please follow that link to apply today.
 The position is open until filled.

 The Civil and Environmental Engineering (CEE) Department is a dynamic program where state-of-the-art laboratories and sustainability are a primary focus.
 Our faculty specializes in research in the following areas:

 - Environmental and Water Resources Engineering